Etorobasi/alx-low_level_programming/0x00-hello_world/README.md

-3-name | compiles a c file and saves it as an executable file named cisfun 4-puts.c | is a c programme that uses the puts function to print a string 5-printf.c | is a c programme that uses printf to print to stdout
+3-name | compiles a c file and saves it as an executable file named cisfun 4-puts.c | is a c programme that uses the puts function to print a string 5-printf.c | is a c programme that uses printf to print to stdout 6-size.c | prints the size of data types to stdout